Continuing Education Activity

 The complication rate for only percutaneous cholangiography is very low, with major complications being under 2%.
 There are four major complications described, and medical practitioners should be aware of potential complications that may arise.

-1- Hemorrhage is the most concerning complication related to the technical difficulty of the procedure.
+1. Hemorrhage is the most concerning complication related to the technical difficulty of the procedure.
 It can be subcapsular or intraperitoneal.
 Another form of bleeding is hemobilia resulting from the communication of the tract with a major vascular structure.
 The chance of severe hemobilia ranges from 0.2 to 4 percent.
 Most hemorrhage is self-limited, but if the patient becomes unstable, another procedure may be necessary.
 The typical management of a hypotensive patient related to hemorrhage after a percutaneous cholangiogram would be embolization.
 Hepatic arteriography is useful to identify the source of bleeding, and transcatheter embolization can effectively stop the bleeding.
 If necessary, embolization should be selective to preserve as much functioning hepatic tissue as possible.

-2- Infection and bacteremia, which include cellulitis, cholangitis, and sepsis.
+2. Infection and bacteremia, which include cellulitis, cholangitis, and sepsis.
 To reduce infection risk, patients should receive the appropriate preprocedural antibiotics before the procedure begins.
 Cholangitis is more common in ERCP than the percutaneous approach related to crossing the pancreatic ampulla, allowing enteric bacteria into the biliary system.
 Cholangitis overall is more common in obstructive diseases related to malignant etiologies.
 Cellulitis and cholangitis usually receive treatment with oral antibiotics.
 Sepsis may require hospitalization with culture and sensitivities for intravenous antibiotics.

-3- Biliary leaks are another complication, subdivided into peritoneal or pleural biliary leaks.
+3. Biliary leaks are another complication, subdivided into peritoneal or pleural biliary leaks.

-4- Pneumothorax can occur with a right-sided approach.
+4. Pneumothorax can occur with a right-sided approach.
 Management includes sequential chest X-rays.
 If the patient remains stable, observation may be adequate; if not, a chest tube may be necessary.

 Other significant complications may arise when performing percutaneous biliary work but are usually related to the management of biliary pathology.

 Percutaneous cholangiography is an essential adjunct to diagnosing and treating patients with biliary disease.
-Patients who present clinically with jaundice or symptoms of the obstructive biliary disease should be considered for ERCP and/or percutaneous cholangiography, depending on the clinical presentation.
+Patients who present clinically with jaundice or symptoms of obstructive biliary disease should be considered for ERCP and/or percutaneous cholangiography, depending on the clinical presentation.
 Percutaneous cholangiography can be critical in assisting with the diagnosis and may direct further patient management.

 A registered nurse usually provides monitoring of the patient's general condition with particular attention to the consequences of the procedure.
 Nursing also includes administering medications and monitoring the patient in the immediate period after the procedure.
-Close monitoring in a dedicate holding area in the vicinity of the interventional suite is essential.
+Close monitoring in a dedicated holding area in the vicinity of the interventional suite is essential.
 Direct intervention can then take place; this is not commonly needed, but it should be available.